HelgaListopad/webix-react-complex-widgets/README.md

 Webpack configuration and basic dependencies in package.json is the default outcome of the `yarn eject` command.
 The initial project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Complex widgets are PRO components.<br/>By default, Webix and File Manager are fetched from npm, so make sure you have signed in to our [private @xbs scope](https://docs.webix.com/desktop__install.html#installingwithnpm). <br/>
-**Note**: NPM always provides access to the latest versions of packages, so credentials are valid only while the license is active.
+**Note**: NPM always provides access to the latest versions of packages, so credentials are valid only while the license is active. <br/>
+Alternatively, you can remove these dependencies, include the "codebase" of Webix/Complex widget to your project, and import files using custom path.
+This can be done for **Trial** package as well (check [webix.com/download](https://webix.com/download/)).

 How to Start
 ----------------